This Web Page is Memory

 Ours was not a musical household and I am told that my favourite piece

-of music during the war was called “Pistol Packing Momma”, long since erased
+of music during the war was called “Pistol Packing Momma”, long since erased from

-from my memory.
-But, like most
+my memory.
+But, like most contemporary

-on the BBC Home Service (no television in those days!).
-Many of the items were introduced by tuneful
+Home Service (no television in those days!).

-extracts from classical music, some of which etched themselves
+music, some of which etched themselves permanently

-permanently into the mind.
-Said the Cat to the Dog opened with an
+into the mind.
+Said the Cat to the Dog opened with an extract from Walton’s Façade and “Music at Random” by Helen Henschel began with the main theme from the last movement

-main theme from the last movement of Brahms’s First Symphony.
-One serial used Sibelius’s En Saga.
+used Sibelius’s En Saga.
 Another drew briefly on the music of

 Shostakovich, and, with the help of Radio